virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 - `name` *[optional]* - name of the field

 ###envlist
-The account environments list within a drop-down element.
+The account environments list expanded within a drop-down element.

 ![envlist](/img/envlist.jpg)
 ```